NatoBoram/switcheroo/README.md

     - `/switcheroo prefer silk_touch add dirt_path`
     - `/switcheroo prefer silk_touch remove dirt_path`
   - The Silk Touch selection is really shaky, though.
 Use at your own risk.
+- Enable or disable it with `/switcheroo enable` and `/switcheroo disable`

 ## Installation